How to download and install the Dropbox desktop app on your computer

 - Follow the instructions in the install wizard.

-- If you’re asked for an administrative username and password, enter them or contact your administrator to sign in.
+- If you’re asked for an administrative username and password, enter them or contact your administrator to log in.

 - If you’re not asked for an administrative username and password, you’re already an admin on your computer.

-- Complete the installation and sign in to Dropbox.
+- Complete the installation and log in to Dropbox.

 Why does the Dropbox desktop app for Mac require Keychain access?

-- To grant Keychain access to Dropbox, click Allow or Always Allow (recommended for seamless access) when prompted to do so from Mac.
+- To grant Keychain access to Dropbox, click Allow or Always Allow when prompted.
+Always Allow is recommended for seamless access.

 - Clicking Deny will result in a "Couldn't start Dropbox" error message.
 For security reasons, Dropbox will not start without access to your Keychain.